richardbogad/infinitra/TERMS.md

 * **Jurisdiction and Dispute Resolution:**
     * **If you are a consumer residing in the European Union:**
         * You benefit from any mandatory provisions of the law of your country of residence.
 Nothing in these Terms affects your rights as a consumer to rely on such mandatory local laws.
-        * You may bring legal proceedings relating to these Terms or the Service either in the competent courts of **Vienna, Austria**, *or* in the competent courts of the EU member state where you reside.
+        * You may bring legal proceedings relating to these Terms or the Service either in the competent courts of **Wiener Neustadt, Austria**, *or* in the competent courts of the EU member state where you reside.
         * The European Commission provides an online dispute resolution (ODR) platform at [https://ec.europa.eu/consumers/odr](https://ec.europa.eu/consumers/odr).
 However, Richard Bogad Solutions is neither obligated nor willing to participate in dispute resolution proceedings before a consumer arbitration board.
     * **If you are not a consumer (e.g., a business entity):**
-        * You irrevocably agree that the competent courts of **Vienna, Austria** shall have exclusive jurisdiction to settle any dispute or claim arising out of or relating to these Terms or the Service.
+        * You irrevocably agree that the competent courts of **Wiener Neustadt, Austria** shall have exclusive jurisdiction to settle any dispute or claim arising out of or relating to these Terms or the Service.

+## 14. Updates and Conformity with the Contract

+In accordance with EU Directive 2019/770, we are obligated to ensure that the digital content and services provided to you remain in conformity with the contract.
+We will provide, at no additional cost, all security, compatibility, and functionality updates necessary to keep the Service in conformity for the entire period during which the Service is supplied to you under your active Subscription.
+For non-subscribing users, this period is that which you can reasonably expect, considering the nature of the Service. **You are obliged to install these updates promptly; failure to do so may relieve us of liability for any resulting lack of conformity.**

+## 15. Force Majeure
+We shall not be liable for any failure to perform, or delay in performance of, any of our obligations under these Terms that is caused by any act or event beyond our reasonable control, including without limitation strikes, lock-outs or other industrial action by third parties, civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war (whether declared or not) or threat or preparation for war, fire, explosion, storm, flood, earthquake, subsidence, epidemic, pandemic, or other natural disaster, or failure of public or private telecommunications networks ("Force Majeure Event").
+If a Force Majeure Event takes place that affects the performance of our obligations under these Terms, our obligations will be suspended and the time for performance of our obligations will be extended for the duration of the Force Majeure Event.

-## 14. Miscellaneous
+## 16. Miscellaneous

 * **Entire Agreement:** These Terms, the EULA, and the Privacy Policy constitute the entire agreement between you and Richard Bogad Solutions regarding the Service, superseding any prior agreements.
 * **Severability:** If any provision is found unenforceable, it will be modified to the extent necessary to make it enforceable, and the remaining provisions remain in effect.